edcarstens/JugglePro/README.md

 This is going to be something like-minded programmers/jugglers can contribute to which could make this open source the best juggling pattern animator ever!

 [JugglePro](http://edcarstens.github.io/JugglePro/) is a 3D pattern viewer based on an extended multi-hand notation (MHN+).
 The extension allows for true multiplexing.
+I've recently extended MHN again to represent slow-fast patterns.

+Go to [JugglePro](http://jugglepro.org/jp3) to see some examples and movies.

 -Ed Carstens